Frank Asch

-Frank Asch (born August 6, 1946 in Somerville, New Jersey) is an American children's book writer, best known for his Moonbear picture books.
+Frank Asch (August 6, 1946 in Somerville, New Jersey – 2022) was an American children's book writer, best known for his Moonbear picture books.

 In 1968, Asch published his first picture book, George's Store.
 The following year, he graduated from Cooper Union with a BFA.
 Since then he has taught at a public school in India, as well as at a Montessori school in the United States, and conducted numerous creative workshops for children.
 He has written over 60 books, including Turtle Tale, Mooncake, I Can Blink and Happy Birthday Moon.
 In 1989 he wrote Here Comes the Cat! in collaboration with Vladimir Vagin.
 The book was awarded the Russian National Book Award and was considered the first Russian-American collaboration on a children's book.

 Asch lived in Somerville, New Jersey and Middletown Springs, Vermont.

-He lives in Kapa'au Hawaii with his wife, Jan.
+Before his death in 2022, Asch lived in Kapaʻau, Hawaiʻi with his wife, Jan.